earthsteading/wominjeka/README.md

  - [x] mandatory and pre-purchase building inspections
  - [x] essential safety measures reports and advice
  - [x] after hours and weekend inspections and meetings by appointment

+### Civil infrastructure inspection
+The aim of our civil construction services is to transoform your off-grid land so it is ready for your building permit.
+Contact us now so we can begin to guide you on what planning permits and inspections are required for:
+ - [ ] municipal site inspections including stairways and ramps to roads and bridges.
+ - [ ] inspection of foundations, e.g. concrete and masonry slabs crack when they begin to deterioriate
+ - [ ] pre-purchase inspections of land parcels for site development considerations
+ - [ ] civil construction inspections
+ - [ ] dilapidation inspections
+ - [ ] pre-build construction consultation on pool, damn, swale and stormwater run-off utilisation for off-grid structures.
+ - [ ] contractor quality control, including test-driven inspections for utilities, water-wastewater, recreational, transportation, environmental and recreational civil works.

 ## Other #Earthsteading places on the Web
    * LinkedIn = https://www.linkedin.com/in/earthsteading/